AdobeDocs/commerce-operations.en/help/configuration/security/cache-poisoning.md

 These types of attacks can be difficult to detect because they do not result in errors in web server logs.

-This solution applies to the following Magento versions:
+This solution applies to the following Commerce versions:

 - 2.0.10 and later
 - 2.1.2 and later